chinibi/wc-step-by-step-ordering-free/readme.txt

 = Getting Started =

 Start by downloading the Step-By-Step (SBS) Ordering Light Version.
 It offers many useful tools to enhance your current WooCommerce site experience.
-If you want to extend the shopper even more perks, we offer a Premium License which expands the SBS system features.
+If you want to extend the shopper even more perks, we offer a Premium version of this plugin.
+You can try the pro version for FREE by downloading it from [our website](http://stepbystepsys.com).

-= Features of Step-By-Step System for Woo Commerce =
+= Features of Step-By-Step System for WooCommerce =

 * Ability to Choose "Package" Page, auto-configured for the SBS system
 * Ability to Choose "Ordering" Page, auto-configured for the SBS system